powsybl/powsybl-network-store-server-/README.md

 This project and everyone participating in it is governed by the [PowSyBl Code of Conduct](https://github.com/powsybl/.github/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [powsybl-tsc@lists.lfenergy.org](mailto:powsybl-tsc@lists.lfenergy.org).

-## PowSyBl vs PowSyBl Network Store
+## PowSyBl vs PowSyBl Network Store Server

 PowSyBl Network Store is an alternative implementation of PowSyBl Core Network API that persists in a [PostgreSQL database](https://www.postgresql.org/).